How Iraq's footballers beat bombs and bullets

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-On evening of July 29, 2007, the streets of Baghdad, Iraq, echoed to the sound of gunfire.
+On the evening of July 29, 2007, the streets of Baghdad, Iraq, echoed to the sound of gunfire.

 Far from an uncommon occurrence, the rattle of bullets usually signaled the latest manifestation of sectarian violence that had engulfed the country in the wake of the US and allied invasion of 2003.